Petrovac Montenegro Travel Guide

 Unlike larger European cities, Petrovac's accommodation landscape leans more towards modern tourist facilities rather than preserved historical hotels.

-Petrovac has a varied terrain with hills and stairs.
-Some newer hotels are accessible, but many private apartments or guesthouses might not have ramps or elevators.
+Petrovac has a varied terrain with hills and sets of steps.
+Some newer hotels are accessible, however private apartments or guesthouses might not have ramps or elevators.
 Inquire directly with properties about accessibility features if needed.

-While OTAs ease access, booking directly with property owners or hotels can sometimes unlock better deals, especially for longer stays or during off-peak seasons.
+While OTAs ease access, making a reservation directly with property owners or hotels can sometimes unlock better deals, especially for longer stays or during off-peak seasons.